Kingdreamsoul/Server/README.md

 <strong>Installation</strong>
-<p>Mobile Application: file manager app & QR code scanner in android</p>
+Mobile Application: file manager app & QR code scanner in android</br>
 QR code scanning to download and installation according to alert instruction(i.e. open and press install)</br>
 <p>Web Application: access from http://developer.cege.ucl.ac.uk:31276</p>

 <strong>Acknowledgments</strong>
-<p>Majority of code were adapted from the practical in Web and Mobile GIS module</p>
+Majority of code were adapted from the practical in Web and Mobile GIS module</br>
 Other sources were cited in code